denhartog/jquery-simple-pagination/README.md

 Showing x-x of x

-Update items per page
+User modification of items per page

 Navigation?
 (Perhaps only first X should be visable for some reason...)

+###Add:
+- [ ] Select specific page
-Updates values of #simplePagination-update-items-per-page when using dual navigation
+- [ ] Updates values of #simplePagination-update-items-per-page when using dual navigation
+- [ ] Make it so only one of First/Previous if on 2nd page

-Make it so only one of First/Previous AND Next/Last appear on 2nd AND 2nd-to-last page
+- [ ] Make it so only one of Next/Last appear if on 2nd-to-last page